Newt-Tea/Whisper-Personal/README.md

 # Whisper-Personal

 Welcome to the Whisper-Personal repository!
-This project is designed to [brief description of the project].
+This project is designed to Transcribe and save audio files.

 ## Dependancies